Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

 Who Should Choose Kinsta?

-- Teams that want zero server management — if your developers don't want to touch server configs and just want to ship WordPress features, Kinsta's opinionated managed approach is a feature, not a limitation.
+- Teams that want zero server management — if your developers don't want to touch server configs and just want to ship WordPress features, Kinsta's opinionated approach is a feature, not a limitation.

-- Businesses with compliance requirements — SOC 2 Type II matters in regulated industries, and not every host has it.
+- Businesses with compliance requirements — SOC 2 Type II certification matters in regulated industries, and not every host has it.

 Who Should Choose Cloudways?